Beans and Peas

-Pods are ready to harvest when they are well filled, test a pod and see what size the peas are inside.
+Pods are ready to harvest when they are well filled.
+Test a pod and see what size the peas are inside.
 Don’t leave it until the pods are thick, as the peas turn to starch.
-Mangetout and sugar snaps peas should be picked when the pods are about 7.5cm (3in) long, just as the peas are starting to develop.
+Mangetout and sugar snap peas should be picked when the pods are about 7.5cm (3in) long, just as the peas are starting to develop.

-Pick peas by hand, hold the plant with one hand, and hold the pod with the other hand, gently tugging the pod downwards.
+Pick peas by hand.
+Hold the plant with one hand, and the pod with the other, and gently tug the pod downwards.
 Alternatively cut pods off with scissors.
-Leave beans / peas in the pods to keep fresh until you want to use them.
+Leave beans / peas in the pods to stay fresh until you want to use them.

 Potatoes (20 weeks plus)

-First early potatoes should be ready to lift in June and July, second earlies in July and August, main crops from late August through October.
-With earlies the tubers are ready to harvest when they are the size of hens' eggs.
-Scratch around the base of the plant to uncover the size of a potato.
-With main crops for storage wait until the foliage turns yellow, then cut it and remove it.
+First early potatoes should be ready to lift in June and July, second earlies in July and August, main crops from late August to October.
+With earlies, the tubers are ready to harvest when they are the size of hens' eggs.
+Scratch around the base of the plant to find the potatoes.
+With main crops for storage, wait until the foliage turns yellow, then cut it and remove it.
 Leave for 10 days before harvesting the tubers.

 Alliums (Onions/ Leeks /Garlic)